hurkanugur/Handwritten-Digit-Classifier/README.md

-# 📚 Handwritten Digit Classifier
+# 📚 MNIST Handwritten Digit Classifier

 ## 📖 Overview
 This project predicts **handwritten digit classes (0–9)** using the **MNIST dataset** and a convolutional neural network (**CNN**) built with **PyTorch**.